Greats of Glenelg

 Great of Glenelg

-The man who turned Glenelg from a social club into one of the most feared football clubs in the nation in a magnificent 10 year coaching career in which the club reached five grand finals and won the 1973 premiership.
+The man who turned Glenelg from a social club into one of the most feared football clubs in the nation in a magnificent 10 year coaching career from 1967 to 1976, in which the club reached five grand finals and won the 1973 premiership.

 Tribute to Neil Kerley by Peter Cornwall